arrrlo/Google-Vision-Detective/README.md

 <h3>Get Google Vision API credentials</h3>

 <p>In order to use Google Vision API you must get credentials in form of json file.
-To do that go to <a href="https://cloud.google.com/vision/">Google Cloud Vision Homepage</a>, enable Cloud Vision API in your Google API Manager and issue a credentials json file.<br/>
+To do that go to <a href="https://cloud.google.com/vision/">Google Cloud Vision Homepage</a>, enable Cloud Vision API in your Google API Manager and issue a credentials json file.<br/><br/>

-<a href="https://cloud.google.com/vision/docs/getting-started">Google Cloud Vision API: Getting Started</a></p>
+Detailed help: <a href="https://cloud.google.com/vision/docs/getting-started">Google Cloud Vision API: Getting Started</a></p>

 <h3>Use it as python package</h3>